 Dickinson copied this poem into Fascicle 31 in the 17th position around the end of 1863.
 Johnson dates it to 1862.
 In this rather somber poem, Dickinson uses the schoolroom and its iconic scene of instruction in arithmetic as an analogy for several divine scenarios: God the Father’s counting the saved and/or his instruction of each individual soul, even “the Least Cypherer,” according to its specific needs.

-In the first stanza, the Father counts one [soul] then another, with an empty “tract” between them and the next “ones” that is “Cypherless,” a resonant term that can mean several things: beyond or outside human arithmetic and calculation, or disguised and unknowable, since a “cypher,” according to Dickinson’s Webster’s is also the key to a secret code or protected form of writing, as used in wartime (which this was in Dickinson’s world) to communicate without enemy knowledge.
+In the first stanza, the Father counts one [soul] then another, with an empty “tract” between them that is “Cypherless,” a resonant term that can mean several things: beyond or outside human arithmetic and calculation, or disguised and unknowable, since a “cypher,” according to Dickinson’s Webster’s is also the key to a secret code or protected form of writing, as used in wartime (which was the historical context of Dickinson’s poem) to communicate without enemy knowledge.
 Is the tract a wilderness devoid of saved souls, the blank of failure?
 In that sense, does it teach us to see the “ten good men” Abraham pleaded with God to save when He threatened to destroy the impenitent cities of Sodom and Gomorrah (Genesis 18-19)?
-Or is “the Value of it’s Ten” a reference to the power of zero, which added to a one makes ten, a possible reference to nothingness or lack of value and another meaning of “cipher”?
+Or is “the Value of it’s Ten” a reference to the power of zero, which added to one makes ten, a possible reference to nothingness or lack of value and another meaning of “cipher”?

 The analogy is reinforced in the second stanza’s description of the “peevish Student” finally acquiring “the Quick of Skill.”
 This phrase can refer to a facility in arithmetic but the word “Quick” also means lively or alive, as in the “quickening” of a baby in the womb, and could refer to immortality, the truculent student’s ability, finally, to decipher the mind of God with respect to salvation.
 The next stanza’s reference to “the Eternal Rule” furthers this reading, alluding to a “rule” that explains divine arithmetic and sums up each “Urchin” or soul individually.